-This delightful 2-bedroom home is ideal for first-time buyers or downsizers.
-An open-plan layout across the ground floor creates a sense of space, and French doors open out onto the garden at the rear, truly bringing the outside in.
+The Oakley at Brook Meadow, Penyffordd is a delightful 2-bedroom home is ideal for first-time buyers or downsizers.
+An open-plan kitchen & dining area creates a sense of space with French doors opening out onto the garden at the rear, truly bringing the outside in.
+A lounge and cloakroom completes the ground floor.
 Two spacious bedrooms are located on the first floor alongside a sleek family bathroom with high quality sanitary ware from a renowned European designer.